 “Mark’s not just a Finance Director, he’s coming up with sales ideas; ways to record sales, and how to bring in new clients.
 It is financial management but it’s also a business process change.”

 Robert Bullock, Bullock & Co Ltd

 Mark worked for several private, public and limited organisations before he qualified as a Chartered Management Accountant in the United Kingdom and held several positions after qualification before joining EFM.
-His 21 year career in finance, has mainly been in the manufacturing and service sectors across the North West and Milton Keynes.
+His 22 year career in finance, has mainly been in the manufacturing and service sectors across the North West and Milton Keynes.
 His last permanent position before joining EFM was as a financial controller/financial director for a subsidiary of a global thread manufacture.
-Over the last 2 years, since joining EFM, he has provided finance director services to various SME’s in the North West, ranging from £0.8m turnover up to £13m, mainly in the service and manufacturing sectors.
+Over the last 3 years, since joining EFM, he has provided finance director services to various SME’s in the North West, ranging from £0.8m turnover up to £18m, mainly in the service, travel, retail and manufacturing sectors.

 He is flexible and a resilient self-starter, working well either alone or as an effective team player.
 He is a goal-driven individual, action-orientated with a can-do attitude and a fine eye for detail.

 Over the course of his career as a Finance Director he has:

 - Business Planning – Collaborative development of a plan to introduce a new lean manufacturing process to aid rapid growth.

 - Cash-flow – developed short and medium term cash-flow projections to enable business to understand intensive working capital demands of high stock levels, and to fund additional working capital through improved cash payments and reduction in bad debts.